Volcano Coqui Hotline: 443-4023

 controllers and educate residents about how to avoid bringing frogs into Volcano.

-volunteers may be able to catch frogs just as soon as they arrive and before
+volunteers may be able to catch frogs on your property or immediate surroundings

 Some Volcano residents are not upset by one or two coqui calling in the distance.